10 Test suite

 10.1 testthat framework

 testthat is the standard package for testing in R packages and one of the most widely used and supported packages on CRAN.
-Its widespread adoption is likely due to its ability to simplify the setup, creation, and execution of unit tests.
+Its widespread adoption is due to its ability to simplify the setup, creation, and execution of unit tests.

 10.2 Setting up testthat tests